-The deposits are to give Expo some cash to buy gear and (primarily) to pay for insurance.
+The deposits are to give Expo some cash to buy gear.
 Try and get most people to pay up; people paying for a lot of gear in Cambridge (e.g. for top camp meals and the chief fettler) may request not to pay their deposit.
 Certainly get at least the first deposit of anyone potentially 'unreliable' (i.e. you haven't seen caving or hasn't been on Expo before) before you spend any money on him/her.
-This is to avoid spending money on insurance for someone who later pulls out and doesn't pay.
 Hassle everybody else too :-)

 A good way to get the deposits is with the Expo form.
 This is completed by each person wanting to go on the Expo.
 Have a look at past year's forms (stored on the PWF).
 The forms get you, as treasurer, (hopefully) all the information you'll need to start organising Expo.
 People are often pretty lousy at completing or even starting their forms, but you'll need an idea of when people want to go on Expo and a list of contact addresses etc. Distribute the forms at: